 - Fuzzy, new, unbleached cotton sometimes provides good sun protection when it's dry, but UV rays can pass through cotton fibers.

-I see sun exposure, sun damage and skin cancers on the backs of people who do not directly expose their skin to the sun, especially after summer.
-I can only assume the problem is sun coming through their shirts.
+Yes, I really do see sun exposure, sun damage and skin cancers on the backs of people who I know are not exposing their skin to the direct sun, especially after summer.
+My patients and I can only assume the problem is sun coming through their shirts.

 Now, the good news: